-Bahrain is led by King Hamad bin Isa Al Khalifa (about 66 years old), who succeeded his father, Shaykh Isa bin Sulman Al Khalifa, upon his death in March 1999.
+Bahrain is led by King Hamad bin Isa Al Khalifa (about 61 years old), who succeeded his father, Shaykh Isa bin Sulman Al Khalifa, upon his death in March 1999.
 Educated at Sandhurst Military Academy in Britain, King Hamad was previously commander of the Bahraini Defense Forces (BDF).
-His son, Shaykh Salman bin Hamad, about 49 years old, is Crown Prince.
-Shaykh Salman serves concurrently as deputy commander of the BDF; the King is commander-in-chief.
-Shaykh Salman is U.S.-and U.K.-educated and is, like the King, considered a proponent of reform and accommodation with Bahrain's Shiite majority-about 70% of the 503,000-person citizenry.2 (There are also an estimated 235,000 expatriates in Bahrain, according to the Central Intelligence Agency's "World Factbook" July 2010 estimate).
+His son, Shaykh Salman bin Hamad, about 41 years old, is Crown Prince.
+Shaykh Salman is U.S.-and U.K.-educated and, like the King, has long been considered a proponent of reform and accommodation with Bahrain's Shiite majority-about 60%-70% of the 503,000-person citizenry.
+(There are also an estimated 235,000 expatriates in Bahrain, according to the Central Intelligence Agency's "World Factbook" July 2010 estimate.)
 About 25% of the population is age 14 or younger.

-Until the February 2011 unrest, the Al Khalifa family had held onto all strategic ministry positions and at least half of all ministerial slots.
-There have been four Shiite ministers (out of 23 cabinet positions); those ministries run by Shiites have been considered among the less critical ministries.
-Shiites are also generally barred from serving in the security forces.
+To preserve its power, the Al Khalifa family has insisted on holding onto all strategic ministry positions and at least half of all ministerial slots.
+Even before the unrest that has seen most senior Shiites in government resign, there were only four Shiite ministers out of 23 cabinet positions (plus one out of the four deputy prime ministers), and those ministries run by Shiites have been considered less critical.
+Shiites are also highly underrepresented in the security forces, serving mainly in administrative tasks.

-The King's uncle (the brother of the late ruler), Prime Minister Khalifa bin Salman Al Khalifa, along with hard-liners in the royal court (including Royal Court chief Shaykh Khalid bin Ahmad Al Khalifa) and several ministries, are perceived as skeptical of King Hamad's reforms.
-They believe that the concessions that King Hamad has made to the Shiite majority have caused the Shiites to increase their political demands rather than satisfy them.
+The King's uncle (the brother of the late ruler), Prime Minister Khalifa bin Salman Al Khalifa, along with other Sunni hard-liners including Minister of the Royal Court Khalid bin Ahmad bin Salman Al Khalifa and Interior Minister Rashid bin Abdullah Al Khalifa, have always been skeptical of King Hamad's reforms.
+They believe that the concessions that King Hamad made to the Shiite majority prior to the 2011 unrest caused the Shiites to increase their political demands rather than satisfy them.
 Others believe that level of unrest reached in February 2011 would have been reached long ago had the King's reforms not been enacted.